-UNIVERSITY COUNSELING CENTER/EAGLES CARE
+UNIVERSITY COUNSELING CENTER/EAGLE'S TIMELYCARE

-The University Counseling Center is located on the second floor of the Rotunda building on the Montgomery Campus.
+The University Counseling Center is located on the second floor of the V.P.
+Black College of Biblical Studies (Harris-Parker Building) on the Montgomery Campus.
 The University Counseling Center provides confidential counseling services for personal, emotional, social, and mental health concerns students may experience while attending Faulkner.
-Services are available by appointment for all Faulkner students.
+Services are available by appointment for all Faulkner students by emailing counselingcenter@faulkner.edu.

-Additionally, Faulkner University offers mental telehealth visits for all Faulkner students (included in student fees) through Eagles Care.
-Faulkner University students have access right from their mobile device to Eagles Care, which provides 24/7 mental telehealth care.
-To get started, visit Eagles.care and get registered.
-Eagles Care telehealth offers both scheduled counseling tele-visits or TalkNow which puts you in touch with a professional immediately.
+Additionally, Faulkner University offers mental telehealth visits for all Faulkner students (included in student fees) through Eagle's TimelyCare.
+Faulkner University students have access right from their mobile device to Eagle's TimelyCare, which provides 24/7 mental telehealth care.
+To get started, visit Eagle's TimelyCare and get registered.
+Eagle's TimelyCare telehealth offers either scheduled counseling tele-visits or TalkNow which puts you in touch with a professional immediately.
 TalkNow service provides a safe space to talk about anything at any time (anxiety surrounding COVID-19, relationships, depression).
-Students have unlimited access to TalkNow and are allowed 12 visits per semester to the Eagles Care scheduled counseling appointments.
-All Eagles Care therapists or counselors provide counseling from a Christian perspective.
+Students have unlimited access to TalkNow and are allowed 12 visits per semester to the Eagle's TimelyCare scheduled counseling appointments.
+All Eagle's TimelyCare therapists or counselors provide counseling from a Christian perspective.

-The Counseling Center also provides referrals to community mental health providers when the needs of the student cannot be met by the Counseling Center or through Eagles Care.
+The Counseling Center also provides referrals to community mental health providers when the needs of the student cannot be met by the Counseling Center or through Eagle's TimelyCare.
 (Note: All fees associated with community providers or services are the sole responsibility of the student).
 The University Counseling Center employs two masters-level counselors and a licensed professional counselor.
 The counselors may be reached at 334-386-7295, 7275 or 7896.